 - Do not inject or compress FLOSEAL Matrix into blood vessels.
-Do not apply FLOSEAL Matrix in the absence of active blood flow, e.g., while the vessel is clamped or bypassed, as extensive intravascular clotting and even death may result. - To avoid a risk of allergic-anaphylactoid reaction and/or thromboembolic events, which may be life-threatening, do not inject FLOSEAL Matrix into a vessel or tissue.

-- Do not use FLOSEAL Matrix in patients with known allergies to materials of bovine origin. - Do not use FLOSEAL Matrix in the closure of skin incisions because it may interfere with the healing of the skin edges due to mechanical interposition of gelatin.
+Do not apply FLOSEAL Matrix in the absence of active blood flow, e.g., while the vessel is clamped or bypassed, as extensive intravascular clotting and even death may result. - To avoid a risk of allergic-anaphylactoid reaction and/or thromboembolic events, which may be life-threatening, do not inject FLOSEAL Matrix into a vessel or tissue. - Do not administer to patients with a history of hypersensitivity to RECOTHROM thrombin, any components of RECOTHROM, or hamster proteins. - Do not use FLOSEAL Matrix in patients with known allergies to materials of bovine origin. - Do not use FLOSEAL Matrix in the closure of skin incisions because it may interfere with the healing of the skin edges due to mechanical interposition of gelatin.